 - (1) Student's name.

 - (2) Degrees and awards received.

 - (3) Expected date of completion of degree requirements and graduation.

 - (4) Dates of attendance.

-- (5) Participation in officially recognized activities and sports.
+- (5) Participation in officially recognized activities.

-- (6) Weight and height of members of athletic teams.

-- (7) Major field of study.
+- (6) Major field of study.

-- (8) Degree sought or completed.
+- Degree sought or completed.
+(7)

-- (9) Full- or part-time enrollment status.
+- Full- or part-time enrollment status.
+(8)

 School Official.
 A "school official," for the limited purposes of this policy, includes a person employed by the College in an administrative, supervisory, faculty, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
-A school official also may include a volunteer or contractor outside of the College who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing his or her tasks.
+A school official also may include a volunteer or contractor outside of the College who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, or collection agent or a student volunteering to assist another school official in performing their tasks.